36 Easy Ways to Cut 50+ Calories Every Day

 If you like more versatility in your pasta choice, why not try a spiralizer?
 This hip cooking appliance turns almost any veggie into faux noodles with just the crank of a handle.
 Similar to spaghetti squash, a cup of spiralized zoodles has only 25 calories and a cup of carrots 50.
 And once you toss it with sauce and toppings, you'll never know the difference.
 We like mixing our zoodles with pesto, blistered tomatoes, and chopped grilled chicken, and our spiralized carrots with a spicy sriracha and soy peanut sauce.

-One of our 15 Ways to Break Your Bad Eating Habits is by merely swapping your standard 12-inch plate for a 10-inch one.
-A study by Eat This, Not That! magazine advisor Brian Wansink, the director of the Cornell Food and Brand Lab, discovered that this trick could help you eat 20 percent less each meal—which, for a 500-calorie dinner, could save you 100 calories.
-And don't worry, the study found this tip won't make you feel any less full!
+One of our ways to break your bad eating habits is by merely swapping your standard 12-inch plate for a 10-inch one.
+A study uncovered that this trick could help you eat 20 percent less each meal—which, for a 500-calorie dinner, could save you 100 calories.
+And you won't feel any less full, either!

 Did you know the average American consumes 744 calories during a typical pizza-eating session?
 That's certainly more than two slices.
 Since that's the case, this simple trick will make your pie a little more waistline-friendly: a recent study found that dabbing the oil from the surface of your slice with a paper towel or napkin can wipe away 40 calories compared to an un-dabbed one.
 Have two slices and you've saved 80 calories.

-It'll make you less irritable and help you drop that spare tire.
-A growing body of research has connected short-term sleep deprivation with a preference for high-calorie, high-carb foods, a greater likelihood of choosing unhealthy foods when shopping for groceries, and even a greater likelihood of serving yourself bigger portions.
-That directly translates to adding pounds to your frame: Back in 2012, when researchers examined the sleeping habits of adult men and women over the course of a week, they found that those who were instructed to cut a mere hour and 20 minutes from their typical sleep time consumed, on average, a whopping 559 extra calories each day compared to those who slept the extra 80 minutes.
+Research has connected short-term sleep deprivation with a preference for high-calorie, high-carb foods, a greater likelihood of choosing unhealthy foods when shopping for groceries, and even a greater likelihood of serving yourself bigger portions.
+That directly translates to adding pounds to your frame

 Rather than soda, and save yourself roughly 140 calories and 39 grams of sugar.
 Curious as to which alternatives are out there?
-Here are 15 New Drinks That Make It Easy To Quit Soda.
+Here are 20 drinks that make it easy to quit soda.

 "Nice cream"—a creamy dessert that resembles ice cream but is made entirely with frozen bananas and any added toppings—is the perfect way to satisfy your sweet tooth while you slim down.
 To make it, add two frozen bananas to a blender with a tablespoon of unsweetened cocoa powder and blend until you reach that creamy consistency of soft-serve ice cream.
 Spoon into a bowl and freeze for about 15 more minutes.
-Half of this recipe serves up 110 calories whereas 1/2 cup of Ben & Jerry's chocolate therapy ice cream is 250 calories.
+That's all it takes!

 Not only will swapping out a 288-calorie, 80/20 beef burger for a 24-calorie portabella mushroom save you 264 calories on the spot, a study conducted by Penn State researchers suggests that you may save 350 calories more throughout the course of the day!
 That's because their study found that those who consume main dishes with veggies consume that many fewer calories daily than those who eat their produce as a side dish, likely because vegan foods boost the amount of satiating fiber on your plate while also adding bulk.
 That way you feel just as satisfied while taking in fewer calories.